 Bat Conservation International continues to use existing AML, geological, and GIS databases to locate and survey subterranean features.
 New features located during surveys are documented and added to existing databases.
-All features will be internally surveyed, where it is safe to do so.
-Bat use will be determined in as much detail as possible, as well as roost characteristics.
-All data will be compiled into a custom database.
+All features will be (and have been) internally surveyed, where it is (was) safe to do so.
+Bat use is determined in as much detail as possible, as well as roost characteristics.
+All data will be compiled into a custom database (underway).
 Data will be analyzed and installation specific management plans will be created.
 A subset of suitable sites (mines) will be identified for use for training in subterranean warfare by members of our armed forces.